ray-project/ray/doc/source/cluster/config.rst

         image: tensorflow/tensorflow:1.5.0-py3
         container_name: ray_docker

-If Docker is not installed, add the following commands to ``initialization_commands``.
+If Docker is not installed, add the following commands to ``initialization_commands`` to install it.

 .. code-block:: yaml